 In this case, you do not need to do anything for your PMI to be removed -- simply make your regularly scheduled mortgage payments and the PMI should fall off as scheduled.
 If for some reason, the lender does not cancel PMI when your LTV ratio hits 78%, call the lender and they should remove it immediately to comply with mortgage regulations.

-But what do you do if you want to remove PMI before your LTV ratio falls below 78% based on your mortgage payment schedule?
-There are three main scenarios when this may be the case:
+What should you do if you want to remove PMI before your LTV ratio falls below 78% based on your mortgage payment schedule?
+There are three main scenarios when this may be the case.